Ciara Mageean: Career

 Ciara Mageean won silver medals at the 2009 World Youth (800 metres) and 2010 World Junior (1500 metres) Championships.
 She added the 1500 m silver from the 2011 European Junior Championships.
 Her first senior international competition saw her finish 10th in the 1500 m at the 2010 Commonwealth Games in Delhi, representing Northern Ireland.

-She didn’t run at all as an under 23 due to injury which ended up with surgery.

 She competed in the 1500 m event at the 2016 European Athletics Championships, winning the bronze medal.
 Mageean became Irish indoor record holder for the 1,500 m and the mile that season.
 She qualified to represent Ireland at the 2016 Summer Olympics in Rio de Janeiro, where she reached the semi-finals.
-Mageean was formerly coached by former Irish athlete and friend Jerry Kiernan.
-She credits Kiernan for her recovery after serious ankle injuries.
+Mageean was coached by former Irish athlete and friend Jerry Kiernan, who she credits for her recovery after serious ankle injuries.

 In 2017, Mageean moved to Manchester to work with Team New Balance, initially coached by Steve Vernon.

 She placed fourth in the 1500 m at the 2018 European Championships in Berlin.

 On 3 March 2019, she won the bronze medal in the event at the 2019 European Athletics Indoor Championships in Glasgow.
 At the World Championships held in Doha in October, she finished 10th in the final of her specialist event in a personal best time of 4:00.15.

 In Bern, Switzerland, on 24 July 2020, Mageean became the first Irish woman to run sub-two minutes for the 800 m, adding to her mile and 1500 m national records.
 In August, she set an Irish record in the 1000 m at the Diamond League meet in Monaco, breaking by more than three seconds Sonia O'Sullivan's 27-year-old record and moving into the top 10 on the world all-time list.